Marquise Brown Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 - In last week's outing against the Colts, Brown was targeted 10 times, picking up 125 yards on nine receptions while scoring two touchdowns.

-- Brown has collected 269 receiving yards (89.7 per game) and three touchdowns, hauling in 16 passes on 22 targets over his last three outings.
+- Brown has 16 receptions (on 22 targets) for 269 yards and three touchdowns over his last three games, averaging 89.7 yards per game.

 Brown's Baltimore Teammates